Contact A Lawyer

 Have A Potential Case Reviewed By An Attorney

-Xarelto, a relatively new blood thinner, has been linked to serious and sometimes deadly incidents of uncontrolleable bleeding and is being sold without an antidote to stop its blood thinning effects.
+Xarelto, a relatively new blood thinner, has been linked to serious and sometimes deadly incidents of uncontrollable bleeding and was sold for years without an antidote to stop its blood thinning effects.

 Cases are being pursued for individuals throughout the United States who have suffered: